-I would often buy a box or two of Lego during one day of yard sale shopping spending perhaps $5 to $10 and then go home and divided into several different eBay auctions, one for the figurines, one for the cars, and all the bricks went into my children’s Lego and Duplo buckets.
+I would often buy a box or two of Lego during one day of yard sale shopping, spending perhaps $5 to $10, then go home and divide it into several different eBay auctions, one for the figurines, one for the cars, and all the bricks went into my children’s Lego and Duplo buckets.

 I can think of only one time when I had an auction for Lego that didn’t sell, and it was a substantial piece (an alligator that picked up blocks when you pushed it along the floor).
 Lesson learned — stay away from the large Lego items like tables and such, at least for eBay.

 These five items have turned me a profit time and time again on eBay for very little investment; the best part is if they don’t sell on eBay I can sell them off at my yard sale for what I paid for them, and I am out nothing but some time.

 Have you ever sold on eBay?
 If so what has sold well for you?
 Share in the comments below.